Old Man Drinking a Glass of Beer

-Old Man Drinking a Glass of Beer (AKA: Comic Faces) is a 1897 British short silent comedy film, directed by George Albert Smith, featuring a man drinking a glass of beer whose face and hands become increasingly lively as a result.
+Old Man Drinking a Glass of Beer (AKA: Comic Faces) is an 1897 British short silent comedy film, directed by George Albert Smith, featuring a man drinking a glass of beer whose face and hands become increasingly lively as a result.
 The 35-second, single-shot film shows comedian Tom Green, according to Bryony Dixon of BFIfilms, "performing what is known as a 'facial', that is a piece direct to camera showing changing facial expressions.
 The ability to get close up to the star was a great advantage that film had over the stage and early filmmakers were keen to exploit it."